1000Project/Council_of_1000/README.md

 We recently brainstormed and established a strategic framework balancing real-world development and forward-thinking creativity.
 This approach ensures forward momentum while continuously identifying future opportunities, creating flawless value and harmonic alignment between the moving parts of the 1000 ecosystem.

+We’re designing scalable infrastructure to support both growth and innovation, integrating community feedback at every step.
+As we expand gameplay mechanics, custom card features, and real-time battle simulations, the project remains on track to deliver an exceptional player experience.

 ---

 ## What’s Next?

-- **Beta Release:** A public testnet launch of the core token is planned soon to gather feedback from early adopters.
+- **Beta Release:** A public testnet launch of the core token and initial gameplay mechanics is planned soon to gather feedback from early adopters.
 - **Gameplay Refinement:** Ongoing updates to interactive mechanics and core game design principles, ensuring a balanced and engaging player experience.
 - **AI Bot Expansion:** Enhancing the role of our AI bot to optimize player engagement and community interaction.
 - **Exclusive Community Events:** Look forward to live AMAs, tournaments, and more opportunities to shape the game.